MattCowgill/readabs/README.md

 library(readabs)

 all_wpi <- read_abs("6345.0")
-#> Finding filenames for tables corresponding to ABS catalogue 6345.0
+#> Finding filenames for tables from ABS catalogue 6345.0
-#> Attempting to download files from catalogue 6345.0, Wage Price Index, Australia
+#> Attempting to download files from cat. no. 6345.0, Wage Price Index, Australia
 #> Extracting data from downloaded spreadsheets
 #> Tidying data from imported ABS spreadsheets